Below you will read the most common questions we get. Please feel free to contact use with any questions you may have.

 I have only one question about the hydrogen booster.
 Is the device supposed to make your car run completely on water/hydrogen? or on a mix of water/hydrogen and gasoline?

 A mix. .
 Just a gas mileage saver for now.
 The same hydroxy gas if you produce enough of it can run a car purely on water, if you ever make one, don't tell anybody, As soon as the word gets out, the feds will be at your door.

 The transition from gas to water will have to be gradual, I would like it to happen over night, and that is what they are afraid of.
 They are pushing all of us with their gas prices and wars & military bases, all funded by the energy dept. and our tax dollars.

 To get enough hydroxy gas you have to brake the 1825 laws of Faraday (far - a - day -ago) easy today with all the modern electronics, split the water with the right frequency and quadruple the amps with 2 volts and you have it!
 Many are working on it.

 Will I have to mess with my car's oxygen sensors to get better mpg.?

 Most larger motors, have the computers set to full gas guzzle mode.
 When the Oxygen Sensor (extra pollution device) senses a lean emission, sensing oxygen in the exhaust (lean air/gas mixture) it tells the computer to dump more gas , as if to quench the fire with too much fuel, resulting in an extra smoggy, smelly ride, but powerful and robust.
 Not needed today in a time of crisis.

-Too offset this problem you can install an EIFE, or use a Map/Maf enhancer or both.
-With 96 and newer cars, you can disconnect the oxy sensor and run a Scangauge on your dash.
+Too offset this problem you can install a Volo FS2 chip, EIFE, or use a Map/Maf enhancer or both.

 How does a hydrogen gen work?